CrossRef/event-data-user-guide/event-data-manual.md

 Crossref Event Data was developed alongside the National Information Standards Organisation (NISO) Altmetrics Data Quality Code of Conduct and Crossref participated in the working group to form the recommendations.
 CED aims to follow all of the recommendations.

 [Appendix: NISO Altmetrics Data Quality Code of Conduct](#niso-appendix) answers every point in the Code of Conduct, making reference to detail in this manual.
+See also the ["Definitions and Use Cases"](http://www.niso.org/apps/group_public/download.php/16268/NISO%20RP-25-201x-1%2C%20Altmetrics%20Definitions%20and%20Use%20Cases%20-%20draft%20for%20public%20comment.pdf) document.

-For the purposes of NISO compliance, Crossref Event Data serves both as an 'altmetric data provider' in that it generates some Event Data (e.g. the 'Crossref Related' source) and an 'altmetric data aggreator' in that it collects, processea and makes available Event Data through its APIs.
+For the purposes of NISO compliance, Crossref Event Data serves both as an 'altmetric data provider' in that it generates some Event Data (e.g. the 'Crossref Related' Data Source) and an 'altmetric data aggreator' in that it collects, processea and makes available Event Data through its APIs.

 The current status of the NISO Code of Conduct is *Draft for Public Comment* and you can find more information on the [NISO Altmetrics Initiative site](http://www.niso.org/topics/tl/altmetrics_initiative).
 See the [Roadmap](#roadmap) section for details on when CED will be compliant.

 #endif

-#ifdef __TODO__

-TODO

-- ISBN
-- see definitions and use cases http://www.niso.org/apps/group_public/download.php/16268/NISO%20RP-25-201x-1%2C%20Altmetrics%20Definitions%20and%20Use%20Cases%20-%20draft%20for%20public%20comment.pdf

-#endif

 ## What is an Event? {#what-is-event}

-The world of Event Data is varied, and CED aims to capture data from as wide a range of sources as possible.
+The world of Event Data is varied, and CED aims to capture data from as wide a range of Data Sources as possible.
 An event can be described as

 > an action that occurs concerning a Research Object that has a DOI